binny3213/FastAPI/README.md

-# 📝 TodoApp – Full Stack Application with FastAPI & Bootstrap
+# 📝 TodoApp – Full Stack Application with FastAPI

 A complete **full-stack web application** .
 This project demonstrates a full authentication system, a user-based todo management interface, and seamless integration between backend and frontend technologies.